Grow your email list

 If you have a decent traffic volume, you’ll see the first results soon after activating the form.
 The number of views and clicks will be visible right in the main dashboard, with a more detailed performance overview in a Statistics report.

-Instead, use them as a jumping-off point and then run your own tests to see which option works the best.
-Creating tests like this doesn't have to be time-consuming or complicated — Getsitecontrol's built-in A/B testing makes it easy to run experiments with just a few button clicks.
+You can use these newsletter signup forms as a jumping-off point and then run your own tests to see which option works the best.
+Creating tests like this doesn't have to be time-consuming or complicated —Getsitecontrol's built-in A/B testing makes it easy to run experiments with just a few button clicks.

 Colin Newcomer is a freelance writer with a background in SEO and affiliate marketing.
 He helps clients grow their web visibility by writing primarily about WordPress and digital marketing.